Harmanjot-Singh-4/Ecommerce-Sales-Marketing-Analysis/README.md

 🛠️ Phase 1: The Core Analytics Engine
 ----------------------------------------------
 1. Data Cleaning & Revenue Engineering
-Using PostgreSQL, I developed a "Tax Impact" logic to calculate Net Revenue.
-This ensures that the revenue figures account for GST and delivery charges, providing a realistic view of cash flow before marketing costs are applied.
+I engineered a unified data layer by performing complex relational joins between the online_sales, marketing_spend, tax_amount, and discount_coupon tables.
+This integration allowed for a high-precision calculation of Net Revenue, moving beyond surface-level sales to account for GST impacts and discount variables.
+By bridging transactional data with daily marketing expenditures, I successfully calculated critical KPIs including Total ROAS and distinguished between Online and Offline ROAS to provide a granular view of channel efficiency.

 2. Marketing Spend Reconciliation & ROAS
 The core of this phase involved joining marketing spend with sales activity via a date-bridge logic.
 I calculated the Return on Ad Spend (ROAS) for every category, identifying that Nest-USA led the pack with a high ROAS of 1.24.